 How to get around in Tainan: transportation

-Cycling is very popular in Taiwan, there are great public bike rental systems in place in Kaohsiung, Taipei and Tainan.
-Being from the Netherlands we are used to cycling everywhere, so for us this was the perfect way to explore these Taiwanese cities while getting some exercise in the process (much needed exercise because of all the delicious food in Taiwan?).
+Being from the Netherlands we are used to cycling everywhere, so for us, this was the perfect way to explore these Taiwanese cities while getting some exercise in the process (much-needed exercise because of all the delicious food in Taiwan).

-That’s everything about our 3 day trip, I hope article this has given you an idea which places to visit in Tainan!
-You can download the list of things to do in Tainan below.
+That’s everything about our 3-day trip, I hope this article has given you an idea which places to visit in Tainan!
+You can download the list with all the Tainan attractions mentioned in the post below.

 Do you want to read more about traveling in Taiwan?
 Also check out these posts: